 The course aims to offer a professional view of the world of fashion communication.
 Starting from a reflection linked to the world of storytelling and current narratives of fashion brands, the students will experiment with different ways of presenting their content, with specific focus on digital video and fashion film.
 An essential part of the program will be the identification and analysis of the relationship between art, fashion and visual communication, with an overview of the campaigns by the most successful brands and the most interesting personalities related to video production and direction.
 A specific focus of the course will be set design and the creation of environments for video narration.

 Workshops and visits to production and post-production studios will complete the project.
-As the and of the course are all sides alice will be realized.
+At the end of the course a small video clip will be realized.